about poisons

 What are the risks?

-As convulsants, even non-lethal doses can cause vomiting, dizziness, and seizures.
+As a convulsant, even non-lethal doses can cause vomiting, dizziness, and seizures.
 Lethal doses result in heart attacks or suffocation during violent and prolonged seizures.

 Each poison is hidden in baits designed to attract the target wildlife.
-Depending on dosage, these symptoms can begin within several minutes to several hours and can last for more than a day.
-Wolves and other wildlife are highly mobile animals, capable of travelling great distances in a short time, spreading these poisons far and wide before succumbing.
+Clinical symptoms are delayed after ingesting Compound 1080.
+It can take several hours for victims to display symptoms, which include repeated seizures, vomiting, and severe agitation.
+Symptoms can last for more than a day.
+Wolves, coyotes, and other meat-eaters are highly mobile, capable of travelling great distances in a short time, spreading these poisons far and wide before succumbing to death.
 Scavengers that feed on poisoned victims then become poisoned themselves.

 Pets – Compound 1080 is used to kill coyotes and wolves because it is known to be particularly toxic to canine species, including dogs.
 Over 100 dogs have been poisoned by strychnine in Canada since the 1990s.